nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 # Launch Templates

 A launch template defines the setup steps Nx Agents will run before running tasks.
 A custom launch template isn't required to use Nx Agents.
-By default, Nx provides a simplified one for you.
-You can find built-in launch templates in the [`nx-cloud-workflows` repository](https://github.com/nrwl/nx-cloud-workflows/tree/main/launch-templates).
+Nx Cloud provides several pre-built launch templates for common use-cases.
+You can view available templates in the [`nx-cloud-workflows` repository](https://github.com/nrwl/nx-cloud-workflows/tree/main/launch-templates).

-{% github-repository url="https://github.com/nrwl/nx-cloud-workflows/tree/main/launch-templates" title="Built-in Launch Templates" /%}
+{% github-repository url="https://github.com/nrwl/nx-cloud-workflows/tree/main/launch-templates" title="Pre-Built Launch Templates" /%}

 ## Getting Started

-The easiest way to create a new custom launch template is to modify one of the built-in ones.
+The easiest way to create a new custom launch template is to modify one of the pre-built ones.
 To do that, create a file in the
-`.nx/workflows` folder and copy one of the [built-in templates](https://github.com/nrwl/nx-cloud-workflows/blob/main/launch-templates/linux.yaml).
+`.nx/workflows` folder and copy one of the [pre-built templates](https://github.com/nrwl/nx-cloud-workflows/blob/main/launch-templates/linux.yaml).
 You can name the file any way you want (e.g., `agents.yaml`) and customize the steps as needed.

 ## Launch Template Structure